miyaichi/adstxt-manager-v2/frontend/public/help/en/warnings.md

 **Description**: More than one managerdomain is only valid if an ISO 3166-1 alpha-2 country code is provided.

-**Recommendation**: If there is more than one managerdomain=, each listing must be associated with a country code in the following format: Syntax of the domain is [PSL+1 domain, required], [ISO 3166-1 alpha-2 country code, optional, blank=global].
+**Recommendation**: If there is more than one managerdomain=, each listing must be associated with a country code in the following format: Syntax of the domain is PSL+1 domain (required), ISO 3166-1 alpha-2 country code (optional, blank=global).

 ---